alphagov/publishing-api/docs/api.md

 ### State changes

 - The draft edition will be deleted from the Publishing API.
+- Any reserved paths unique to the draft edition will also be discarded.
 - The draft edition will be removed from the draft content store.
 - If a published edition exists it will be added to the draft content store.